Gulf Stream: Properties

 The Gulf Stream proper is a western-intensified current, driven largely by wind stress.
-In 1958, oceanographer Henry Stommel noted that "very little water from the Gulf of Mexico is actually in the stream".
-The North Atlantic Drift, in contrast, is largely driven by thermohaline circulation.
-By carrying warm water northeast across the Atlantic, it makes Western Europe and especially Northern Europe warmer and milder than it otherwise would be.
+In 1958, oceanographer Henry Stommel noted, "very little water from the Gulf of Mexico is actually in the stream".
+The North Atlantic Current, in contrast, is largely driven by thermohaline circulation.
+Its carrying warm water northeast across the Atlantic makes Western Europe and especially Northern Europe warmer and milder than it otherwise would be.

+The specific location of the Gulf Stream changes seasonally, being closer to the coast of North America in the summer and further away in the winter.

 Formation and behaviour

 A river of sea water, called the Atlantic North Equatorial Current, flows westwards off the coast of Central Africa.
 When this current interacts with the northeastern coast of South America, the current forks into two branches.
 One passes into the Caribbean Sea, while a second, the Antilles Current, flows north and east of the West Indies.
 These two branches rejoin north of the Straits of Florida.

 The trade winds blow westwards in the tropics, and the westerlies blow eastwards at mid-latitudes.
 This wind pattern applies a stress to the subtropical ocean surface with negative curl across the north Atlantic Ocean.
 The resulting Sverdrup transport is equatorward.

-Because of the conservation of potential vorticity caused by the northwards-moving winds on the subtropical ridge's western periphery and the increased relative vorticity of northwards moving water, transport is balanced by a narrow, accelerating polewards current.
+Because of the conservation of potential vorticity caused by the northward-moving winds on the subtropical ridge's western periphery and the increased relative vorticity of northward-moving water, transport is balanced by a narrow, accelerating poleward current.
 This flows along the western boundary of the ocean basin, outweighing the effects of friction with the western boundary current, and is known as the Labrador Current.
 The conservation of potential vorticity also causes bends along the Gulf Stream, which occasionally break off as the Gulf Stream's position shifts, forming separate warm and cold eddies.
 This overall process, known as western intensification, causes currents on the western boundary of an ocean basin, such as the Gulf Stream, to be stronger than those on the eastern boundary.

 As a consequence, the resulting Gulf Stream is a strong ocean current.
 It transports water at a rate of 30 million cubic metres per second (30 sverdrups) through the Florida Straits.
 As it passes south of Newfoundland, this rate increases to 150 sverdrups.
 The volume of the Gulf Stream dwarfs all rivers that empty into the Atlantic combined, which total 0.6 sverdrups.
 It is weaker, however, than the Antarctic Circumpolar Current.
 Given the strength and proximity of the Gulf Stream, beaches along the East Coast of the United States may be more vulnerable to large sea-level anomalies, which significantly impact rates of coastal erosion.